J2ZROMERO/blog_app/README.md

 - Once your credential is ready execute
 > Ruby bin/rails db:setup

-#### After db:setup is executed the file seed.rb is going to execute immediately this will add prepared data to your database, and you can test the customized methods from models.
+- After db:setup is executed the file seed.rb is going to execute immediately this will add prepared data to your database, and you can test the customized methods from models.

 - After that execute:
 > Ruby bin/rails db:migrate

-- Then:Execute if you have windows.
+### Run tests

+- Incoming.

+### Deployment

+You can deploy this project using:

 > Ruby bin/rails server
-- Last step go to your browser in the next direction.
+- Go to your browser in the next direction.
 > http://localhost:3000/

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->
 ## 👥 Authors <a name="authors"></a>

 👤 **JOSE ZEPEDA**